SynBioDex/pySBOL/docs/installation.rst

 ``python setup.py install``

-**If you are having problems, make sure your console/terminal is associated and associated with the right Python environment you wish to use.**
+**If you are having problems, make sure your console/terminal is associated with the right Python environment you wish to use.**

 3 - Test the pySBOL by importing it in Python.